Tan Mu: Signal

 152.5 x 183 cm (60 x 72 in)

-Signal 06 (Caribbean Sea) presents the intricate network of submarine cables threading through the Caribbean Sea, linking the Bahamas, Cuba, Jamaica, Haiti, the Dominican Republic, Puerto Rico, and numerous smaller islands into a dense underwater communication system.
-Once a core maritime zone of colonial expansion and pirate lore, the Caribbean also bore witness to the transoceanic movement of sugar, rum, and spices—commodities deeply entangled with histories of violence and exploitation.
-Today, these submarine cables extend that legacy of "connectivity" into the digital age, weaving once sea-separated islands into the global flow of information.
+Signal 06 (Caribbean Sea) presents the mesh of submarine cables threading the Caribbean, linking the Bahamas, Cuba, Jamaica, Haiti, the Dominican Republic, Puerto Rico, and many smaller islands into a shared communications basin.
+Long a maritime stage for empire, piracy, and the transoceanic trade in sugar, rum, and spices—commodities bound to histories of violence and extraction—the region’s routes now carry data.
+Formerly sea-separated islands are folded into the global circulation of information, recasting an old geography of connection for the digital age.

 Signal 06 (Caribbean Sea), 2025 (detail)